sungnga/practice/reactjs/README.md

 ### ACTIONS
 - Actions are our way of communicating with the store
 - We can change the Redux store values using actions
-- An action is nothing more than an object that gets sents to the store
+- An action is nothing more than an object that gets sent to the store
 - And this object describes the type of action we'd like to take
 - Example of actions could be: increment, decrement, reset, etc
 - This is going to allow us to change the store over time by dispatching various actions